 As in previous editions, the chart is divided into a rectangular section covering the equatorial region of the sky along with two polar hemispheres, thereby encompassing the entire night sky.
 The chart shows all stars visible to the naked eye under good conditions, and is usable from any latitude.
 Starting with this 2018 edition, the star names are those that have been officially sanctioned by the International Astronomical Union.
 As well as the descriptive text, the surrounding sheet contains tables of the 88 constellations, the brightest stars, double stars, variables, and deep-sky objects of interest to observers.

 This new edition of the chart is intended for amateur astronomers, scouts, sailors, and anyone fascinated by the starry heavens.
 We hope it will serve them as well, and for as long, as did Tancock’s original.

-Philip’s Chart of the Stars became widely popular and soon established itself as the standard wallchart for astronomers and anyone else interested in the sky, in much the same way that Norton’s Star Atlas was the standard atlas.
+Philips’ Chart of the Stars became widely popular and soon established itself as the standard wallchart for anyone interested in the sky, in much the same way that Norton’s Star Atlas was the standard atlas.
 It is remarkable to think that in the mid 20th century two modest English schoolteachers had come to dominate the international market for astronomical charts.

 The original cover of the Chart of the Stars, current from 1940 to 1961.
 In those days, the apostrophe in the name Philip’s was printed after the final letter s, not before.